raspberrypi/documentation/raspbian/updating.md

 # Updating and Upgrading Raspbian

+This section covers how to deploy software updates to devices running Raspbian.

+Before we go any further lets investigate why keeping our devices updated is important.

+The first and probably the most important reason is security.
+A device running Raspbian contains millions lines of code which you rely on.
+Over time these millions lines of code will expose well known vulnerabilities known as [Common Vulnerabilities and Exposures (CVE)](https://cve.mitre.org/index.html), which are documented in publicly available database meaning that they are easy to exploit.
+Here is a example [link](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-8831) to a recent CVE found in KODI, which provides a bit more insight on what information is available in the database and how they are tracked.
+The only way to mitigate these exploits as a user of Raspbian is to keep your software up to date as the upstream repositories track CVE's closely and try to mitigate them quickly.

+The second reason, which relates to the first is that the software you are running on your device most certainly contains bugs, some bugs are CVE's but could also be something effecting the desired functionality which might not relate to security.
+By keeping your software up to date, you are lowering the chances of hitting these bugs.

+## APT (Advanced Packaging Tool)

-To update software in Raspbian, you'll need to use the [apt](../linux/software/apt.md) tool in a terminal window.
+To update software in Raspbian, you can use the [apt](../linux/software/apt.md) tool in a terminal window.
 Open the terminal from the taskbar or application menu:

 ![Terminal](../usage/terminal/images/terminal.png)